Kiritsu/uploadr/README.md

 ## Summary

-There's an auto-update script made in python which pull the latest build in Azure Pipelines and download the right artifact if your version of ShareY is outdated.
+There's an auto-update script made in python which pull the latest build in Azure Pipelines and download the right artifact if your version of PsychicPotato is outdated.
 It will shutdown your app, replace the files (config included for now!) and restart it.

 You can use this script in a cronjob to automatically update the app.